The Aotearoa New Zealand Educational Context

 3. Demonstrate an understanding of issues of equality of opportunity and social justice and how these have informed educational movements, policy and practice in Aotearoa New Zealand

-4. Intepret and critique evidence, including graphs, statistics and other forms of information to support academic writing.
+4. Interpret and critique evidence, including graphs, statistics and other forms of information to support academic writing.

 7. Demonstrate knowledge, skills and abilities related to academic literacy including academic reading, writing, critique and use of evidence.